Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 If I am just becoming a member of UCHU-AA and my student is an incoming 9th grader must I submit a transcript or numerical grades to UCHU-AA?

-Yes, all students in 9th,10th, 11th or 12th grade that are current members of UCHU-AA or just joining UCHU-AA in 9th,10th, 11th or 12th grade years must submit numerical grades to be added into UCHU-AA’s ranking policy rather they plan to apply for a state funded scholarship or not to be submitted by the deadline date of May 31 of the current homeschooling year.
+Yes, all students in 9th,10th, 11th or 12th grade that are current members of UCHU-AA or just joining UCHU-AA in 9th,10th, 11th or 12th grade years must submit numerical grades to be added into UCHU-AA’s IF YOU DESIRE THAT I complete their transcripts/GPA/Ranking.

 Will UCHU-AA help me find scholarships for my students as we are members of UCHU-AA?